keithbuhler/keithbuhler.github.io/about.md

 I'm Keith Buhler, a philosopher, classical teacher, and writer from Los Angeles.

-I am currently a postdoctoral scholar of philosophy at the University of Kentucky.
-In the fall, I will be teaching history, writing, theology, and Greek at Trinity Classical Academy.
+While I'm currently a postdoctoral scholar of philosophy at the University of Kentucky, in the fall, I will be teaching history, writing, theology, and Greek at Trinity Classical Academy.
 I have served as Master Tutor at Torrey Academy (La Mirada, CA), Director of High School Studies at Veritas Academy  (Lexington, KY), and instructor of philosophy at Asbury University.
-My teaching method uses the lost tools of learning to inspire and awaken students to the pursuit of wisdom.  by analyzing great books, films, music, and their own lives.
+My teaching method inspires and awakens students of all ages by using the lost tools of learning to examine great books, films, music, and their own lives.

 I completed my PhD in philosophy under the direction of [David Bradshaw](https://uky.academia.edu/DBradshaw).
 I also hold an M.A. in Orthodox Theology from the University of Balamand, and a B.A. in Humanities from Biola University.
 My primary academic research interests are in virtue ethics, naturalism, and philosophy of religion.

-I am also a devout amateur and advocate for doing things yourself.
-I write screenplays, short stories, poetry, paint, sculpt clay, make silly putty, carve pumpkins, draw, sing tenor, beat box, and create websites.
+Beyond these interests, I am also a devout amateur who creates screenplays, short stories, poetry, paint, clay sculptures, silly putty art, pumpkin carvings, draws, sings tenor, and creates the occasional website.
+Thanks for visiting.